Flanz1/mc-server-scripts/README.md

 ---

-## 3. Management Commands
+## 3. Management Scripts

-Once installed, use these scripts inside the folder to manage your server:
+Once installed, these scripts will be available inside the folder to manage your server:

 | Command | Description |
 | :--- | :--- |